Yankees vs. Mets Player Props Betting Odds

 Lindor Stats

-- Lindor will look for his third straight game with a hit in this matchup.
-During his last five outings he is hitting .111 with three walks and an RBI.
+- Lindor hopes to build on a three-game hitting streak in this matchup.
+In his last five games he is batting .250 with a double, two walks and an RBI.

 Lindor Recent Games